Analytical Marxism: Rational choice Marxism

 By the mid-1980s, "analytical Marxism" was being recognized as a "paradigm".
 The September Group had been meeting for several years, and a succession of texts by its members were published.
 Several of these appeared under the imprint of Cambridge University Press's series Studies in Marxism and Social Theory, including Jon Elster's Making Sense of Marx (1985) and Adam Przeworski's Capitalism and Social Democracy (1985).
 Among the most methodologically controversial were these two authors, and Roemer, due to their use of rational-actor models.
 Not all analytical Marxists are rational-choice Marxists, however.

 Elster's account was an exhaustive examination of Marx's texts in order to ascertain what could be salvaged out of Marxism employing the tools of rational choice theory and methodological individualism (which Elster defended as the only form of explanation appropriate to the social sciences).
 His conclusion was that – contra Cohen – no general theory of history as the development of the productive forces could be saved.
 Like Roemer, he also rejected the labour theory of value and, going further, virtually all of Marxian economics.
 The "dialectical" method is rejected as a form of Hegelian obscurantism.
 The theory of ideology and revolution continued to be useful to a certain degree, but only once they had been purged of their tendencies to holism and functionalism and established on the basis of an individualist methodology and a causal or intentional explanation.

-Przeworski's book uses rational choice and game theory in order to demonstrate that the revolutionary strategies adopted by socialists in the twentieth century were likely to fail, since it was in the rational interests of workers to strive for the reform of capitalism through the achievement of union recognition, improved wages and living conditions, rather than adopting the risky strategy of revolution.
-Przeworski's book is clearly influenced by economic explanations of political behaviour advanced by thinkers such as Anthony Downs (An Economic Theory of Democracy, 1957) and Mancur Olson (The Logic of Collective Action, 1965).